What better way to embrace your motorhome holiday with Scottish Tourer than delving into the nature of Scotland itself?

 Here you can really begin to truly appreciate the beauty, tranquillity and hopefully the weather as well!
 There are so many walks to embark upon in Scotland but we have decided to focus on those that families can enjoy.
 There can be nothing worse than starting on a walk to discover you cannot make it with a pram, it is too steep for little legs or its simply not passable with small children or those less able.

-The list below is mainly focussed upon flatter walks and those that can be done with either a buggy or bikes with children.
-That is not to say that adult parties cannot enjoy these walks to as they are just as beautiful and scenic as the higher climbs.
+The list below is mainly focused on flatter walks and those that can be done with either a buggy or bikes with children.
+That is not to say that adult parties cannot enjoy these walks as well, as they are just as beautiful, interesting and scenic as higher climbs.

 Loch Leven Heritage Trail at Kinross is a beautiful scenic route and its fabulous for all parties.
 The path is suitable for all terrain buggies, bikes and of course walking.
 Here you can choose to walk part of the route or all of it however bear in mind the whole route it approximately 12 miles.
 You can then choose to stop off at the infamous Loch Levens Larder for a fridge of treats.
 You can pick up fresh local produce just fitting for a fine BBQ after your walk.

 Falls of Bruar is a much shorter walk coming in a just 1.5miles climbing up approximately 150metres.
 Here you will gain some beautiful sights of the gorge and there is also a lovely picnic area.
 This is more suited to slightly older children or those perhaps on a backpack or sling as it is steep and there are drops at the gorge edge.